A recent version of CSynth is now available to try out yourself.

 The following guide should be used to ensure any uploaded data is in a compatible format

 Contacts Format: CSynth accepts a number of data formats.
-The first dataset to upload would be a file of experimentally-derived, “contacts”.
+The first dataset to upload would be a file of experimentally-derived, contact information.
 The contacts are recorded using a simple, 3-column file format, encoding the interaction between two positions on the chromosome (first 2 columns) and the strength of that interaction (last column).
+The expected file extension is ‘.contacts’.
 The contacts are restricted to cis interactions and each file should contain data relating to just one chromosome.

 A typical example would look like: